jmquigley/gadgets/docs/lib/buttonToggle/ButtonToggle.md

 ```

 #### Events
-- `onclick(toggle: boolean)` - When the button is clicked, then the
+- `onToggle(toggle: boolean)` - When the button is clicked, then the
 button toggle is changed.
 This callback returns the current state
 of the toggle.
 True is on, false is off.